jan-fri/TaskMngr/README.md

 • Briefly explain your technical design and why do you think is the best approach to this problem.
 1. The project was created using a ASP .Net Core with Agular tamplate and NUnit tests - allowed to quickly start working on the project
-2. I've used a static variable to store the list of tasks in the task repository, this is only to simulate storing the data in SB and to demonstrate the use of the WebAPI when adding new tasks and also for unit testing purposes
+2. I've used a static variable to store the list of tasks in the task repository, this is only to simulate storing the data in DB and to demonstrate the use of the WebAPI when adding new tasks and also for unit testing purposes

 • If you were unable to complete any user stories, outline why and how would you have liked to implement them.